Nexosis/nexosis.github.io/_clients/java.md

 ---
 title: Java package
-description: Using the Nexosis Java Client to communicate with Nexosis API
+description: Use the Nexosis Java Client to communicate with Nexosis API
 copyright: 2017 Nexosis
 layout: default
 category: Java